Operator-Valued Matrices with Free or Exchangeable Entries: The Noncommutative Lindeberg method

 \section{The Noncommutative Lindeberg method}

 Our main results rely on the Lindeberg method which is a well-known approximation technique in classical probability theory.
-The aim of this section is to extend this method to the noncommutative setting of a tracial $W^*$-probability space $(\M, \tau)$, and in particular to situation of freeness and situation of exchangeability.
+The aim of this section is to extend this method to the noncommutative setting of a tracial $W^*$-probability space $(\M, \tau)$, and in particular to the setting of free independence and the setting of exchangeability.
 We end this section by applying the noncommutative Lindeberg method to operator-valued matrices.